utisz/compound-cities/README.md

 # Compound Cities

-A 'compound city' isn't a normative term, but its a fitting description for large cities such as London and New York that have several well-defined, and sometimes semi-autonomous administrative sub-divisions.
-Such data are often hard to find, and rarely are they ever organized to highlight the logical hierarchy of such divisions.
+While **compound city** isn't a normative term, it is a fitting description for large cities with multipe well-defined and sometimes semi-autonomous administrative sub-divisions.
+It is often hard to find data on the boundaries of these sub-divisions, and rarely are such data ever organized to highlight the logical hierarchy of such divisions.

 For example